falloutdurham/devopstest/README.md

     * Install Ruby (ruby-2.0.0-p353)
     * Clone this git repo to an appropriate location
     * Make sure the database connection in `config/database.yml` is correct
-    * Prepare the Rails app by running `bundle install`
+    * Install the gems needed by the Rails app by running `bundle install`
     * Migrate the database by running `bundle exec rake db:migrate`
     * Seed the database by running `bundle exec rake db:seed`
-    * Start Rails (`bundle exec rails s` - no need to set up Passenger / Unicorn / etc unless you want to - bundle exec rails server with WEBrick is fine)
+    * Start the builtin Rails server(`bundle exec rails s`)
+        * Optional: set up Passenger / Unicorn / etc
     * Use either Apache or Nginx to proxy requests from port 80 to port 3000 where the Rails server is listening
     * Ensure that MySQL and the Rails application start up on boot
     * Ensure that pointing a browser to http://{{host}}/users displays a list of fake users that can be edited or deleted with no errors.